 To contrast the symmetrical exterior of Villa di Speranza, we created an asymmetrical floor plan with unparalleled openness, where gracious rooms flow from one to another with ease.
-Jason Getzan has been retained to complement the spacious interior with his skillfully artistic ironwork for the staircases and landings.
+The client plans to retain Jason Getzan to complement the spacious interior with his skillfully artistic ironwork for the staircases and landings.

 Constructed of solid pine and poplar, with handmade windows, faux painted walls and floors, hand laid terra cotta tiles on front steps and pair of upstairs terrazzi; the roof features individually hand painted faux tiles.
 Villa di Speranza includes living and dining rooms, kitchen, library, conservatory, bedroom, bathroom, loggia, and an exposed beamed attic.
 The villa is accessible from the back of the house and via the removable façade.

 Dimensions: 49" wide, 31" deep, 31" high.
 Sold.

 Click on the thumbnail views below to enlarge the photos and start the slideshow.